 Murray Birrell was appointed by the National Trust to project manage the external repairs and redecorations of this listed Georgian house in Chelsea.
 The house retains much of the original character including furniture and ornaments.

 The works included roofing, brickwork, joinery repairs and decorations and the provision of full scaffolding.
-All works had to be completed in a short timescale.
+All works had to be completed in a short timescale because the building is open to the public on Wednesdays for guided tours.

 next projectproject details